MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-generalized-linear-model.md

 ### An Example Using the Tweedie Family

-The Tweedie family of distributions provide flexible models for estimation.
+The Tweedie family of distributions provides flexible models for estimation.
 The power parameter *var.power* determines the shape of the distribution, with familiar models as special cases: if *var.power* is set to 0, Tweedie is a normal distribution; when set to 1, it is Poisson; when 2, it is Gamma; when 3, it is inverse Gaussian.
 If *var.power* is between 1 and 2, it is a compound Poisson distribution and is appropriate for positive data that also contains exact zeros, for example, insurance claims data, rainfall data, or fish-catch data.
 If *var.power* is greater than 2, it is appropriate for positive data.

 In this example, we use a subsample from the 5% sample of the U.S. 2000 census.
 We consider the annual cost of property insurance for heads of household ages 21 through 89, and its relationship to age, sex, and region.
 A variable “perwt” in the data set represents the probability weight for that observation.
 First, to create the subsample (specify the correct data path for your downloaded data):